TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Experiments with Baseline Models

 \subsection{Experimental Results}

-The results of the baseline model evaluation on \bench\ tasks are presented in Table~\ref{tab:task_score}.
-Those results demonstrate a clear distinction between tasks complexities: the model performs well for equilibrium reconstruction (Group 1) and magnetics dynamics (Group 2) tasks with the group-level scores below 0.17, but degrades for profile dynamics (Group 3) and MHD activities (Group 4) tasks, confirming these are more difficult tasks.
+The results of the baseline models evaluation on \bench\ tasks are presented in Table~\ref{tab:task_score}, which demonstrate a clear distinction between tasks complexities: the CNN models perform well for equilibrium reconstruction (Group 1) and magnetics dynamics (Group 2) tasks, with the group-level scores yielding the lowest NRMSE values and the most consistent improvements of the CNN+LSTM variant over the naive models.
+These results degrade for profile dynamics (Group 3) and MHD activities (Group 4), confirming these are more difficult tasks.
 Notably, even within the same group, tasks scores vary substantially.
 For instance, plasma boundary reconstruction and forecasting tasks Task 1-2 and Task 2-2 are resolved much better than their counterparts within the respective groups.

-On the other side, the error score for Task 4-5 is by far the worst and exceeds unity, suggesting the corresponding signals are poorly constrained or inadequately represented.
-Finally, we provide signal level error metrics in the appendix in Table~\ref{tab:all_groups_scores}.
+Overall, deep learning models substantially outperform naive baselines under random splitting, with CNN+LSTM achieving the lowest NRMSE in the majority of tasks.
+However, temporal splitting reveals a markedly different picture, exposing generalization failures that random splitting conceals.
+Indeed, the gap between strategies is modest for Groups 1 and 2 but widens substantially for Groups 3 and 4.
+Notably, soft x-rays forecasting (Task 4-1 and Task 4-2) is by far the worst and exceeds unity, suggesting the corresponding signals are poorly constrained or inadequately represented.
+This behavior might indicate the presence of a distribution shift between training and test sets, potentially due to sensor recalibration or tuning between experimental campaigns.

-These results should be interpreted with a consideration to the nature of a baseline model: the architecture is generic, without physics-informed priors or task-specific tuning.
-The scores reported---especially those for profile dynamics and MHD activity tasks---highlight intrinsic benchmark difficulty rather than flaws in optimization.
+Finally, we provide signal level error metrics in Appendix~\ref{sec:evaluaion}.
+These results should be interpreted with a consideration to the nature of the baseline models: the architecture is generic, without physics-informed priors or task-specific tuning.
+The scores reported---especially those for profile dynamics and MHD activity tasks---highlight benchmark difficulty rather than flaws in optimization.
 Nevertheless, this baseline establishes a realistic lower bound and identifies areas for improvement.